thenexthub/Codira/docs/ErrorHandling.md

     ```

     Fortunately, these delegate methods were all deprecated in Lion, and
-    are thus unavailable in Swift.
+    are thus unavailable in Codira.

 -   `NSFileCoordinator` has half a dozen methods where the `error:`
     clause is second-to-last, followed by a block argument.
 These